oracle/odpi/doc/src/public_functions/dpiObject.rst

     **index** -- a pointer to the last index used in the collection, which will be populated when the function completes successfully.

+    **exists** -- a pointer to a boolean value specifying whether a last index exists (1) or not (0), which will be populated when the function completes successfully.

 .. function:: int dpiObject_getNextIndex(dpiObject \*obj, int32_t index, \